“Turning things around with a halftime talk after getting clobbered in the first half.”

 The Second Half That Matters

 Not all improved second halves result in wins.
-Sometimes you’re too far behind.
+Sometimes you are too far behind.
 Sometimes the opposition is simply better.

 But the second-half response matters regardless of the final score.

-“We didn’t win, but we went down fighting and were the better team in the second half.”
+“We did not win, but we went down fighting and were the better team in the second half.”

 That performance builds something: